Iris Rudder

 Iris Rudder (born November 11, 1960) is an American politician.
 A Republican, she represents District 39, accompanies Moore County along with parts of Franklin and Marion Counties, in the Tennessee House of Representatives the 39th District.
-She was last elected November 6, 2018 and has been in office since then.
+She was last elected on November 6, 2018, and has been in office since then.

 Political career

 Rudder was a past chairman of the Franklin County Republican Party from 2011 to 2015.
 She is still currently the President of the Franklin County Republican Ladies since she was given the job in 2016.
 She is also a founder of the Southern Tennessee Ladies Society.

 In 2018, Rudder then began her campaign to become a member of the Tennessee House of Representatives.
-She won the Republic Primary Election for Tennessee House of Representatives District 39 on August 2, 2018.
-She would later go on to win the election and become a member of the Tennessee House of Representatives by defeating Sharon Adams in the general election on November 6, 2018.
+She won the Republican Primary Election for Tennessee House of Representatives District 39 on August 2, 2018.
+She would later win the election and become a member of the Tennessee House of Representatives by defeating Sharon Adams in the general election on November 6, 2018.

-She also is a co-host of the Right Way Radio Show.
+She is also a co-host of the Right Way Radio Show.

 In 2023, Rudder supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.